 There are always heart-rending sights in a cemetery, such as this gravestone which lists the deaths of several babies in one family.

 The War Graves Commission have a simple memorial in Brockley Cemetery, inscribed with the names of 195 soldiers, some of whom also have headstones scattered in the cemetery.
 The memorial includes an additional panel with the names of those killed in WWII and buried somewhere else in the cemetery.
-Civilians killed in air raids are also remembered in the cemetery.
+There is also a memorial to civilians killed in air raids in the area.

 On the edge of the large circular section of the cemetery are the ruins of the Church of England and Non-Conformist Chapels, which appear to be being excavated, or perhaps removed.

-Just beyond the site of the Mortuary Chapels is a rectangular plot bounded by a long avenue of trees on one side and a wall on the other.
+There is a rectangular plot just beyond the site of the Mortuary Chapels.
+It has a long avenue of trees on one side and a wall on the other.
 This is the Roman Catholic Cemetery and originally it was all walled and included a Chapel designed by Pugin.
-The Chapel was destroyed in WWII, and I couldn’t find any sign of it on the ground.
+Bombing in WWII destroyed the Chapel and I couldn’t find any sign of it on the ground.

-I am always sad to see broken graves but there is a lot of work happening in the cemetery, with clearing, mending and general tidying up.
+It is always sad to see broken graves but I noticed that there is a lot of work ongoing in the cemetery, with clearing, mending and general tidying up.
 Yet again local people are taking an interest in the site and the Friends of Brockley and Ladywell Cemeteries are obviously very active.

 On the edge of the cemetery is a little woodland burial plot – small, quiet, and very poignant.